Evaluating Policies Early in a Pandemic: Bounding Policy Effects with Nonrandomly Missing Data: Methodology

-\begin{assumption}[Conditional Independence of Pre-Policy Total Covid-19 Cases] \end{assumption} \Cref{ass:mar} says that, in the pre-treatment period, the distribution of the per capita number of total Covid-19 cases was the same among treated and untreated locations that had the same pre-policy characteristics.
-To be clear here, \Cref{ass:mar} does not imply that the unobserved number of total cases is exactly the same across treated and untreated locations.
-Rather, it rules out things like systematic differences in unobserved total cases in the pre-treatment period among treated and untreated locations with similar populations and that had run a similar number of tests and had confirmed a similar number of cases.\footnote{\Cref{ass:mar} is likely to be much more plausible when the observed conditioning variables include location-level number of tests.
-In our application on open-testing in Tennessee, we use county-level data.
-County-level testing data is not widely available, and its availability for Alabama is a main reason that we focus on comparisons between counties in Tennessee and Alabama that have similar characteristics (including having run a similar number of tests which is not available at the county-level for any of the other states surrounding Tennessee).} Under these assumptions, we have the following result
+\end{assumption} \Cref{ass:mar} says that, in the pre-treatment period, the distribution of the per capita number of actual Covid-19 cases was the same among treated and untreated locations that had the same pre-policy characteristics.
+It rules out systematic differences in unobserved total cases in the pre-treatment period among treated and untreated locations with similar populations and that had run a similar number of tests and had confirmed a similar number of cases.

 \begin{proposition} Under \Cref{ass:unc,ass:mar}, $ATT_Y(Z_{lt^*-1})$ and $ATT_Y$ are identified and given by

 and

 \end{proposition}